jdjwelsch/smart-led/README.md

 ## Set up backend
 TODO:
   - requirements

+The backend handles http PUT requests from the frontend application to set the state of a certain LED strip with a RGB color and an on/off variable.
+The current states for all LED strips are stored in a sqlite3 database, so that the access is thread-safe.
+If you want the backend to forget all devices , which have registered, simply delete `devices.db`.
+The backend will create a new database automatically, if there is none.

-The backend is a flask app, so to test it, simply start it with `python backend.py`, but you can also use a proper WSGI server.
+The backend is implemented as a flask app, so to test it, simply start it with `python backend.py`, but you can also use a proper WSGI server.
 I made this script a service on my  Raspberry Pi, so that it automatically starts when the Pi boots.